censtek/censtek.net/content/google-play-removes-permission-list.md

 ---
-title: "Google Play removes the permission lists from apps, putting the responsibility of disclosing them to the app devs"
+title: "Google Play removes the permission lists from apps, putting the responsibility of disclosing them to the app devs (UPDATED)"
 date: 2022-07-17T18:27:08-04:00
 tags: ['Blogs']
 draft: false